 Aquifer vulnerability refers to the ease with which pollutants of various kinds can enter into groundwater.
-The aquifers underlying most the Plan area are mapped on Figure 4.11 and classified as a mix of vulnerabilities:
+The aquifers underlying most the Plan area are mapped on Figure 4.8 and classified as a mix of vulnerabilities:

-- Moderate vulnerability in parts of the south and east of the Plan area and the surrounding hinterland; and - High, Extreme and Extreme (Rock at or near surface or karst) vulnerability, within central parts and surrounding the Plan area.
+- High vulnerability within central parts of the Plan area: - Extreme vulnerability and Extreme (Rock at or near surface or karst) vulnerability, in parts of the west and south-east of the Plan area; and - Moderate vulnerability, in parts of the south-east and north-east of the Plan area.

 The GSI also rates aquifers based on the hydrogeological characteristics and on the value of the groundwater resource.
-This is referred to as aquifer productivity and is mapped on Figure 4.12.
-Aquifers in the vicinity of the Plan area are classified as being: 'Locally Important Aquifer - bedrock which is moderately productive only in local zones'; 'Locally Important Aquifer - bedrock which is generally moderately productive'; 'Poor Aquifer - Bedrock which is generally unproductive except for local zones'; 'Regionally Important Aquifer - Karstified (diffuse)'; and 'Regionally Important Aquifer - Fissured Bedrock'.
+This is referred to as aquifer productivity and is mapped on Figure 4.9.
+Aquifers in the vicinity of the Plan area are classified as being 'Locally Important Aquifer - bedrock which is moderately productive only in local zones' and 'Locally Important Aquifer - bedrock which is generally moderately productive'.